-Since September 1989, Massachusetts General Laws (M.G.L. c.15A, § 18) require every full-time and part-time student enrolled in a certificate-, diploma-, or degree-granting program in a Massachusetts institution of higher learning to participate in a student health program or in a health benefit plan with comparable coverage.
-The Student Health Program defines a part-time student as a student enrolled in at least 75 percent of the full-time curriculum.
-CPS undergraduate students taking 12 credits of course work are considered part-time students for the purposes of the Student Health Program.
+Since September 1989, Massachusetts law (M.G.L. c.15A, § 18) has required every full-time and part-time student enrolled in a certificate, diploma, or degree-granting program in a Massachusetts institution of higher learning to participate in a Student Health Plan or in a health benefit plan with comparable coverage.

 Health Insurance Waiver

-Eligible students may waive NUSHP via myNEU once they have been billed for NUSHP.
+Eligible students are automatically enrolled in NUSHP each academic year and may waive NUSHP via the Student Hub once they have been billed for NUSHP.
 In addition, to be eligible to waive, comparable coverage must be effective from the beginning of the term the student meets Student Health Program requirements.